News overview

 Towards flexible Ebola vaccination strategies

-"With this trial, we want to create more flexibility in vaccination strategies," says Prof Wim Adriaensen, Head of the Clinical Immunology Unit at ITM and principal investigator of the study.
+"With this trial, we want to create more flexibility in vaccination strategies," says Prof Wim Adriaensen, Head of the Clinical Immunology Unit at the Institute of Tropical Medicine and principal investigator of the study.
 "If different vaccines prove to be interchangeable, we can respond more quickly and efficiently to outbreaks, depending on local conditions and vaccine availability."

 Ebola remains a threat